By: Marilyn L. Davis

 - Understand that you have not resolved or accepted past situations

-Understanding the influence that Anniversary Issues have on today is helpful when you acknowledge the conflict with past events and current feelings without it adversely affecting your present situations.
+Understanding the influence that Anniversary Issues have on today is helpful.
+When you acknowledge the conflict with past events and current feelings, it helps you feel more grounded.

 Create Your Anniversary Calendar